StackVista/stackstate-docs/configure/telemetry/debug-telemetry-synchronization.md

 1. Identify the scale of impact - are all metrics missing or specific metrics from a single integration?
    * Click through the topology in the StackState UI to check which components have telemetry available.
 If telemetry is only available for a single integration, this will be clear in the elements and views associated with this integration.
    * Open the [telemetry browser](/use/metrics-and-events/browse-telemetry.md) and adjust the selected metric and filters to check if any telemetry data is available.
-The available metrics are listed under **Select**.
+Metrics from integrations that run through StackState Agent (push-based) will be found in the Elasticsearch index **StackState Metrics**, metrics from pull-based integrations that run through StackState plugins or the prometheus mirror will have their own index .
 2. If the problem relates to a single integration:
    * If the integration runs through StackState Agent, start by checking [StackState Agent](#stackstate-agent).
    * Confirm that telemetry data has arrived in [Elasticsearch](#elasticsearch).